Preventive healthcare: Colorectal cancer

+Dementia

 Health disparities and barriers to accessing care

 Access to healthcare and preventive health services is unequal, as is the quality of care received.
 A study conducted by the Agency for Healthcare Research and Quality (AHRQ) revealed health disparities in the United States.
 In the United States, elderly adults (>65 years old) received worse care and had less access to care than their younger counterparts.
 The same trends are seen when comparing all racial minorities (black, Hispanic, Asian) to white patients, and low-income people to high-income people.
 Common barriers to accessing and utilizing healthcare resources included lack of income and education, language barriers, and lack of health insurance.
 Minorities were less likely than whites to possess health insurance, as were individuals who completed less education.
 These disparities made it more difficult for the disadvantaged groups to have regular access to a primary care provider, receive immunizations, or receive other types of medical care.
 Additionally, uninsured people tend to not seek care until their diseases progress to chronic and serious states and they are also more likely to forgo necessary tests, treatments, and filling prescription medications.

 These sorts of disparities and barriers exist worldwide as well.
 Often, there are decades of gaps in life expectancy between developing and developed countries.
 For example, Japan has an average life expectancy that is 36 years greater than that in Malawi.
 Low-income countries also tend to have fewer physicians than high-income countries.
 In Nigeria and Myanmar, there are fewer than 4 physicians per 100,000 people while Norway and Switzerland have a ratio that is ten-fold higher.
 Common barriers worldwide include lack of availability of health services and healthcare providers in the region, great physical distance between the home and health service facilities, high transportation costs, high treatment costs, and social norms and stigma toward accessing certain health services.